 Pupils and Parents should take a seat in the Assembly Hall in their allocated block.
 At 3.50pm pupils will be taken to their exam room as on the test mornings.
 There, they will be shown to the desk which they will use for each of the Assessment papers.

 Once the children are seated in their exam room, the invigilator will make sure that all the desks and chairs are suitable and check all have their exam card, pencils and a rubber.
 The invigilator will then explain the procedure to be followed when the children are taking the assessments.
 The aim is to make children feel at ease and to get them used to following the instructions that will be issued on the test mornings.
-The children will be given out a sample paper and will be given instructions about how to write their details on the front page.
-They might also do one or two questions.
+The children will be given out a sample paper, will see how they write their details on the front page and may do one or two questions.
 The paper will then be taken in and no further use made of it.
 After completing this short exercise, at around 4.30 pm, the children will be brought back to the Assembly Hall to the block where you are seated.